TurimellaDeepthiSaiSri/Bharat-Intern-Task2-Weather-App/README.md

-# Temperature-Converter
+# Weather - Website
-A Temperature converter created using a simple website using CSS, HTML, JAVASCRIPT to convert temperature from celsius to fahrenheit
+A web application designed to provide real-time weather information like temparature,humidity using  HTML, CSS,and JavaScript.